Hoverbear/rust-education-paper/paper.md

 ## Static Analysis at the Core

 Static analysis tools, like `splint` for C (@splint) are an invaluable tool for Operating Systems programming, particularly when working on large codebases with multiple programmers.
-These tools accomplish in-depth analysis of source code and attempt to derive information from the code to understand where potential mistakes or errors may have occured.
+These tools accomplish in-depth analysis of source code and attempt to derive information from the code to understand where potential mistakes or errors may have occurred.
 For languages like C they all have one big problem:

 > C wasn't designed for static analysis.